UKHomeOffice/application-container-platform/how-to-docs/s3-provisioning.md

 ## Populating the kubernetes secrets

-This script creates the kubernetes secrets yaml
+This script creates the kubernetes secrets yaml.
+Add this script to a shell file named mk-s3-secrets:

 ```
 #!/bin/bash